Codemaster-AR/open.leightweight.browser.github.io/README.md

 # open.leightweight.browser.github.io
-This is a download website for Open Lightweight Browser, an extremely light browser.
-Extremely light, but works well.
+This is a download website for Open Lightweight Browser, a lightweight browser.
+Extremely light, but it works well.
+Code: Link